 A dog bite victim in Tennessee can recover compensation under a special statute and the doctrines of negligence, negligence per se, scienter, and intentional tort.
-The dog bite statute has an unusual limitation: it does not necessarily apply to injuries occuring on the dog owner's property, although it can possibly apply there.
-The law was written by Attorney Kenneth M. Phillips, the author of Dog Bite Law, except for the "residential exclusion" which was an amendment to his draft.
+However, when a bite occurs on the dog owner's property, there is a "residential exclusion" to the statute which requires the victim to prove the elements of the one bite rule.
+The Tennessee dog bite statute was written by Attorney Kenneth M. Phillips, the author of Dog Bite Law, except for the "residential exclusion" which was an amendment to his draft.

 - Litigation forms and other materials for attorneys

 - If your case involves injury to a dog, see When a Dog Is Injured or Killed

 In 2007 Tennessee passed the Dianna Acklen Act of 2007, T.C.A. sec.
 44-8-413, establishing strict liability for canine-inflicted injuries (bites and other injuries) under specific circumstances.
 Attorney Kenneth M. Phillips, the author of Dog Bite Law (this website), wrote the original bill on which the law was based.
 (See the video of him testifying about the need to abandon the "one bite rule.")